Use this simple, 7-step process to declutter your home and create a simplified, more minimalist home you’ll love!

 Your decluttering plan will make it easy dive in and get to work once you start decluttering.
 Allowing you to reach your decluttering goals faster and with less frustration!

-Don’t forget to sign up with your email address at the bottom of this post to get a decluttering workbook sent right to you.
+Don’t forget to sign up at the bottom of this post to get a decluttering workbook sent right to you.
 Use the workbook to answer all of the following questions and create your personalized decluttering plan!

 How will you declutter?